Teachiq/eslint-config/README.md

 }
 ```

-**Note:** That should be all you need in your .eslintrc file, unless you explicitly want to override the official config (not recommended)
+**Note:** That should be all you need in your .eslintrc file, unless you explicitly want to override the official config.

 ### Browser support
-To change the default browser support add a `.browserslistrc` to your project.
+To change the default browser support you need to add your own rule setting in .eslintrc.js

 **Default**
 ```
-last 2 Chrome Major versions
+rules: {
-Firefox >= 52
+  ...
-Safari >= 11
+  'compat/compat': ['error', 'last 5 years and Chrome >= 58, Firefox >= 52, Safari >= 11, Edge >= 18'],
-Edge >= 18
+},
 ```

 ## VScode Extensions